Dev-mode livereload

 livereload pair when the process is running under gofastr dev.
 Edit

-a .go file, the binary restarts, and every open browser tab refreshes
+extensions Go embeds), the binary restarts, and every open browser tab

 How it turns on